WHISKEY & ZOMBIES

 I Know You Suck at Making Music… So Who Done Did the Score?

-Our awesome partner Elias and their incredible adaptive audio engine.
+Our awesome partner Elias Software and their incredible adaptive audio engine.
 Check out this video where Elias’ founder Kristofer and composer Martin show how they created the score for Whiskey & Zombies.